 Up in the mountains

-Catch a ride up or down the mountain by cable car to access some of the high-altitude trails.
+Catch a cable car ride up or down the mountain to access some high-altitude trails.
 Especially the Grosseck-Speiereck mountains are great for hiking.
 Moreover, the view from the Speiereck (2411 m / 7910 ft) is nothing less than spectacular.
-If the weather is good, the visibility can be as much as 100 km.
-On the other side of the valley, Fanningberg also offers brilliant hiking and a ski lift that brings you to the top, or down.
-Furthermore, there are some pilgrim trails in the Tamsweg area as well.
-Not very far from Mauterndorf, you can hike to the source of the river Mur (Murursprung), which flows for another 480 km before it joins the Drava in Croatia.
-Pick up trekking maps and necessary information at the local tourist office in Mauterndorf before you head out.
+The visibility can be as much as 100 km if the weather is good.
+On the other side of the valley, Fanningberg offers brilliant hiking and a ski lift that brings you to the top or down.

 ADVERTISEMENT